mainmatter/mainmatter.com/blog/_posts/2017-02-13-npm-libs-in-ember-cli.md

 #### App vs. Addon again

-Now that we have converted our `ember-moment` addon to use npm instead of Bower, how could we do the same if imported Moment.js in our app directly?
+Now that we have converted our `ember-moment` addon to use npm instead of Bower, how could we do the same if we wanted to use Moment.js in our app directly without an additional addon?

-Unfortunately there is currently no perfect solution for this and the best way is using an "in-repo-addon" for that.
+Unfortunately there is currently no perfect solution for this and the best way is using an [in-repo-addon](https://ember-cli.com/extending/#in-repo-addons) for that.
 You could for example generate a `ember-moment` in-repo-addon:

 ```
 ember generate in-repo-addon ember-moment